What is Domestic Abuse?

 Counselling is a process of helping someone to make the changes they would like to make in their lives.
 Counselling can differ from talking to family and friends in that counsellors are trained to be neutral, keep information confidential and have skills to help people learn about themselves.
 In the non-judgemental environment of counselling sessions, people can receive the understanding and support that they need to clarify issues, explore options, develop strategies, practice new skills and ultimately, make change.

-The Evolve Women’s Program offers counselling to women who have experienced physical, sexual, emotional, financial or verbal abuse in an intimate relationship.
-Women may be experiencing abuse by their current partner or the abuse may have occurred in the past.
+Women’s Evolve provides counselling to women who have experienced emotional, verbal, physical, sexual or financial abuse in an intimate partner relationship.
+Women may be experiencing abuse by a current partner or the abuse may have occurred in a past relationship.

-Counselling sessions can help women to explore their current safety/protection needs and recover from the effects of domestic abuse.
-Individual and group counselling sessions are available.
+Domestic abuse counselling can help women to explore their current safety/protection needs and to deal with the effects of domestic abuse.
+Individual and group counselling are available.

 Men’s Evolve provides counselling to men who are concerned that their behavior is hurting their relationship and the people they care about.
 These behaviors may be occurring with a current partner or in a past relationship.